 - Check the official SOURCE ABSTRACT STYLE GUIDE to make sure your abstract is formatted to the SOURCE Program and Proceedings publication standards.

 - Check your abstract for spelling, grammar, and length.
 No more than 250 words are allowed.
+Your abstract/artistic statement should be one paragraph; do not use hard returns.
+Do not place your abstract in quotation marks.

 - Students should review their draft abstract with their faculty mentor before using the submission form and well in advance of the submission deadline.